Probing the bubble interior with entanglement entropy and bulk-cone singularities

 With the exception of expanding bubbles in region $B$ of the parameter space (see fig.~\ref{Phase-Diagram}), in the bubble geometry~\eqref{metric-zero} the situation differs in that both $\gamma_1$ and $\gamma_2$ are homologous to the boundary subregion $\Delta\theta$.
 Consequently, we have that \beq S(\Delta \theta)=S(2 \pi- \Delta \theta) \, . \eeq Thus, it is not restrictive to focus on boundary subregions with $\Delta\theta \in \left[ 0, \pi \right]$.

 The action functional for a geodesic at constant bulk time reads

-where $p$ is a spacelike affine parameter running along the geodesic trajectory $( r(p), \theta(p) )$, and the \textit{prime} denotes a derivative with respect to such a parameter.
-Since the above Lagrangian $\mathcal{L}$ does not depend on $\theta_{i,o}(p)$ due to spherical symmetry, there is a conserved momentum
+where $p$ is a spacelike affine parameter running along the geodesic trajectory $( r(p), \theta(p) )$, and the \textit{prime} denotes a derivative with respect to such a parameter. \rep{The action $ l_{i,o}$ in eq. (\ref{eq:length_general_geod_spacelike}) coincides with the length of the geodesic in the case of a proper length parametrization, as we will choose in eq.~\eqref{eq:rprime_geod} below.} Since the above Lagrangian $\mathcal{L}$ does not depend on $\theta_{i,o}(p)$ due to spherical symmetry, there is a conserved momentum

 Since we are considering a spacelike geodesic, choosing $\mathcal{L} =1$ we can identify the affine parameter with the length of the curve.
 This normalization requirement allows to solve for $r'_{i,o}$ as a function of the conserved momentum: